Category Archives: Former Monarchies

 Under the watchful and controlling eye of Napoleon, Friedrich August attempted to join the Sixth Coalition in 1813, starting with a clandestine pact with Austria.
 However, word got back to Napoleon who quickly squashed the King’s efforts.
 The Emperor demanded the full support of Saxony, including their forces.
 Despite his misgivings about Napoleon, he trusted the Prussians even less, so the Saxons fought alongside the French in the Battle of Leipzig.
 The Prussians had no real intent to bring Saxony into the Coalition and had already formed a separate alliance with Russia, with the agreement that Prussia would annex Saxony.
 Instead of any support for Friedrich August, he was arrested by the Prussians and taken into custody.

-After being released from prison in February 1815, the King delayed agreeing to any of the terms set out at the Congress of Vienna.
+After being released from prison in February 1815, King Friedrich August I delayed agreeing to any of the terms set out at the Congress of Vienna.
 Having no choice, he soon agreed to the peace treaty presented by Prussia and Russia.
 On May 21, 1815, he signed the treaty which gave more than half of the Saxony territory to Prussia, and the next day abdicated as Duke of Warsaw.
 Polish territory was divided amongst Russia, Austria, and Prussia, with the Russian area becoming the Kingdom of Poland, with the Russian Emperor as King.
 Upon returning home to Saxony in July 1815, the king received a warm welcome from the people of Saxony.
 He would remain on the throne for another twelve years.

 Dresden Castle, c1896. source: Wikipedia

 King Friedrich August I died at Dresden Castle in Dresden, Kingdom of Saxony, now in the German state of Saxony, on May 5, 1827.
 He is buried in the Wettin Crypt at the Dresden Cathedral, formerly known as the Katholische Hofkirche (Catholic Church of the Royal Court of Saxony).
-As he had no male heirs, he was succeeded by his younger brother, Anton.
+As he had no male heirs, he was succeeded by his younger brother Anton.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.